rosette-api/dotnet/README.md

 - all new unit tests
 - removal of brittle return types, replaced with IDictionary and JSON so that returned data reflects the latest from the server

-## Building the source

-From the root directory of the source tree, `dotnet build`

-## Running the tests
+## Documentation

-From the root directory of the source tree, `dotnet test tests/tests.csproj`
+TODO: Coming soon

 ## Packing the build

 Packing the build will breate a nupkg file that can be used when running the examples.
 This is the same file that is published to NuGet
 From the root directory of the source tree, `dotnet pack`.
 Note the output directory if you want to run examples against it later.
 It will be something like `rosette_api/bin/Debug`.

+## Publishing

+TODO: Coming soon

+## Building, Testing and Examples

+The easiest way to build and test the source and run the examples against it is to use `rosetteapi/docker-dotnet`

+1. cd to the root of the dotnet source
+1. `docker run --rm -it -e <your api key> -v $(PWD):/source rosetteapi/docker-dotnet`

+If you would like to run against an alternate URL, add `-e <alternate url>` before the `-v`

+If you would prefer the manual approach, install dotnet on your computer and reference the following:

+### Building the source

+From the root directory of the source tree, `dotnet build`

+### Running the tests

+From the root directory of the source tree, `dotnet test tests/tests.csproj`

-## Running the examples against the source code
+### Running the examples against the source code

 There does not seem to be a way to compile and run all of the examples without a bit of help.
 The easiest way to compile and run an example is to create an empty directory using `dotnet new` and update the `.csproj` file to contain: